thomask77/ct-ng-toolchains/README.md

 This repository contains Crosstool-NG configurations and helper scripts to build Windows and Linux toolchains for my personal use.

+### Changelog

+2017-10-22: Updated to GCC 7.2.0.
+Remember to re-run ```./bootstrap.sh``` when updating from an older version.

 ### Installation

 * Tested on Ubuntu 16.04 LTS and Debian 8.7

 ```bash
 sudo apt-get update